ImXman/MACA/README.md

 (Tucker et al., Circulation 2020 and Litviňuková et al., Nature 2020),

-annotation through MACA takes 24 mins with NMI as 0.739 and ARI as 0.818 again authors' annotations.
+annotation through MACA takes 24 mins with NMI as 0.739 and ARI as 0.818 against authors' annotations.

 See /test/MACA_parallel_comp.ipynb